sriramab/gamamanual/References/PlatformDocumentation/EditingModels/GamlEditorGeneralities.md

 ## Creating a first model

 Editing a model requires that at least one **project** is created in _User Models_.
-If there is none, right-click on _User Models_ and choose "New… > Gama Project…" (if you already have user projects and want to create a model in one of them, skip the next step).
+If there is none, right-click on _User Models_ and choose "New... > Gama Project..." (if you already have user projects and want to create a model in one of them, skip the next step).

 ![images/1.new_project.png](resources/images/editingModels/1.new_project.png)